-Ulidia Integrated College wishes to recruit a talented leader and teacher to teach ICT to A2 level and lead and manage whole school ICT.
-They will be responsible for leading, developing, managing and quality assuring eLearning and teaching throughout the College as a whole to A2 Level.
+Ulidia Integrated College wishes to recruit a talented leader and teacher to lead and manage whole school ICT and to lead, develop, manage, and quality assure eLearning and teaching throughout the College as a whole to A2 Level.

 The Head of eLearning and Teaching role carries 1 Teaching Allowance.